Jopp-gh/Obsidian-Dune84/Wiki/Recipes.md

 # Recipes

-to create your own cookbook, i suggest you to collect your recipes with the example template below.
+if you like to collect your recipes and create your own cookbook, then use the ricepes template of Dune.
+To add Dune's recipe template below, activate `Preferences>Core plugins>Templates`, specify a template directory of your choice.
+Then paste the template below in a new note of your template directory.
 Feel free to add and remove or place elements in a way useful to you :)

 ```